truschival/DigitalRooster.dev/content/pages/hardware.md

 The initial prototype was built using a Raspberry Pi Zero an Adafruit PiTFT and Speaker Bonnet plus some circuitry on a prototyping PCB.
 This works but had a range of serious drawbacks.
-For instance the Speaker Bonnet does not have a gpio connected to the shutdown pin of the codec which leads to a nasty popping noise when changing tracks.
+For instance the Speaker Bonnet does not have a GPIO connected to the shutdown pin of the codex which leads to a nasty popping noise when changing tracks.
 I also required some circuitry to adapt the voltage levels of the rotary encoder to 3.3V, I also wanted a real time clock.